-Beyond UV protection, sunglasses provide a glamorous and mysterious effect.
-Before social media took over the world, movies used to be the number one fashion trendsetter in the world.
-At that time if you had the latest heartthrob actor sporting a new style of sunglasses you knew it would likely become iconic sunglasses for decades to come.
-Glasses were true fashion phenomena.
-Review of the most famous sunglasses on the big screen.
+Sunglasses provide a glamorous and mysterious effect in addition to UV protection.
+Before social media took over the world, movies and TV were the world’s leading fashion trendsetter.
+At the time, if the latest heartthrob actor was wearing a new style of sunglasses, you could bet it would become iconic sunglasses for decades to come.
+Glasses were a true fashion statement.
+Let’s have a look at the most well-known sunglasses on the big screen.

 Carrie-Anne Moss – Matrix (1999)